larkintuckerllc/techskills-introtowebpack/lessons/techskills-introtowebpack-1-a_big_word_transilation.md

      - Test
        - URL
          - source-map/dist/index.html
-  - Observations:
-    - Errors and break points.
+  - Observation: Errors and break points.
-    - Map only loaded if developer tools open; Large
   - Minifiation
     - webpack alone pretty much only does bundling; but coupled with third-party plugins it can do a lot more.
     - Building off the previous example